fenago/pytest-quick-start-guide/testing-with-pytest/Lab_7.md

 pip install pymongo
 ```

-However, this is the last example in the book that
+However, this is the last example in the course that
 uses MongoDB.
 To try out the debugger without using MongoDB,
 you could run the pytest commands from code/ch2/, as this directory
 also contains a few failing tests.

 We just ran the tests from code/ch3/c to see that some of them were failing.
 We
 didn’t see the tracebacks or the test names because --tb=no turns off trace-